Snowflake-Labs/awesome-custom-cortex-agents-rest-api-react-app/README.md

 This guide provides the instructions to build custom application for the data agents you have already built in your Snowflake account.
 The LLM orchestration, planning, thinking, deep reasoning, and execution of SQL queries, etc. (similar to [ai.snowflake.com](ai.snowflake.com)) is powered by [Snowflake Cortex Agents](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents) via the [REST API](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-rest-api) and the interface is built with TypeScript and Material-UI.

+Use this as a starter project or template and extend or customize it.
+Also note that agents can make mistakes, so double-check responses.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Setup Steps](#setup-steps)